JVALPASS/Secure_Child_Seat/README.md

 Remeber that we have to change with your IP in the url of yaml file</br>

 ## Sensors
-The Sensors Function is written in pure JavaScript and exploits the amqplib JavaScript library to communicate on the "iot/seat" queue.
+The Sensors Function is written in pure JavaScript and exploits the amqplib JavaScript library to communicate trough the Exchange_Topic "iot/seat".
 And send any 5 seconds a message for routing key "iot.weight", to send a new weight value, and a message for routing key "iot.magnet" to send a new magnet value.
 ```
 #!/usr/bin/env node